 You will be sent an email by the accommodation service when we confirm your place, and if you would like to reserve a room, please follow the instructions in the email.

-Please also inform the MBA Team of your accommodation application so we can reserve you a room from our own allocation.
+Please also inform the MBA Admissions Team of your accommodation application so we can reserve you a room from our own allocation.
 It is much less likely that your application will be successful if you apply directly to City University without telling us.

-The main Cass campus is located on the edge of the City of London financial district and close to residential areas such as Old Street, Shoreditch, Angel and Bethnal Green.
+The main school campus is located on the edge of the City of London financial district and close to residential areas such as Old Street, Shoreditch, Angel and Bethnal Green.
 Rental prices can be quite expensive so students may be able to save money by living outside of the most central neighbourhoods.
-Transport links to Cass are excellent and we are near Old Street, Moorgate, Barbican and Liverpool Street train stations.
+Transport links to the school are excellent and we are near Old Street, Moorgate, Barbican and Liverpool Street train stations.
 If you are unfamiliar with London, you may want to orientate yourself by using a postcode map (we are in the EC1 postcode).

 Some students may want to book temporary accommodation in London before the MBA starts while they search for somewhere permanent to live.
 There are several hotels near our Bunhill Row campus including "reasonably priced" options such as Travelodge City Road and Easy Hotel on Old Street.